Three Situations when Analogies Can Help Allay Clients’ Concerns

 When they ask ‘how does the doctor know what’s wrong with me?’ the receptionist replies with ‘we only have one prescription for everyone’.

 This is the same as an article in a newspaper or on the internet – it’s about as useless as one prescription for all patients.

 When you want to get your point across so that it’s perfectly understood and acted upon, use analogies.
 Analogies are an invaluable tool for making the unfamiliar familiar and demonstrating that your message makes sense.

-If you’re ready to start using analogies with prospective and current clients, consider joining Don Connelly’s next full-day workshop – one of its segments is “Analogies that resonate with Clients”.
+If you’re ready to start using analogies with prospective and current clients, consider joining Don Connelly’s next LIVE workshop – one of its segments is “Analogies that resonate with Clients”.
 See event details and reserve your seat.